-As part of the School's agreement with the authorizer (Pillsbury United Communities) at least 95% of students in each grade took both the reading and math assessment in both September 2019 and January 2020.
+As part of the School's agreement with the authorizer (Pillsbury United Communities) at least 95% of students in each grade took both the reading and math assessment in September 2020, 90% January 2020 and 95% in the Spring.
 At least 95% of all English-Learners took the reading and math assessment in both September 2019 and January 2020.
-At least 95% of all students qualifying for free or reduced priced lunch took both the reading and math assessment in both September 2019 and January 2020.
+At least 95% of all students qualifying for free or reduced priced lunch took both the reading and math assessment in both September 2020 and May of 2021.

-The school's goal was that at least 55% of the students, who scored below the 51st percentile on the September 2018 assessment, demonstrated "on target" growth on the January 2019 assessmen
+The school's goal was that at least 55% of the students, who scored below the 51st percentile on the September 2018 assessment, demonstrated "on target" growth on the January 2019 assessment.